developer-portal/content/tools/docker/docker-installation.md

 ## Installation

-On Fedora 30 and above install the `docker-ce` package using the Docker repository:
+Install the `docker-ce` package using the Docker repository:

 > for older versions of Fedora see: [docker-installation-fedora-22-29](./docker-installation-fedora-22-29.html)